arturdryomov/pages/content/posts/2018-07-29-pull-request.md

 > This remains an undocumented feature and shouldn’t be relied on since it is subject to change at anytime.

-Moreover, [merge references are created in an async manner](https://developer.github.com/v3/pulls/#get-a-single-pull-request) and can be not available when a CI platform needs it:
+Moreover, [merge references are created in an async manner](https://developer.github.com/v3/pulls/#get-a-single-pull-request) and can be unavailable when a CI platform needs it:

 > The value of the `mergeable` attribute can be `true`, `false`, or `null`.
 > If the value is `null`, then GitHub has started a background job to compute the mergeability.